 A Reimbursement Package can be submitted at anytime during the Grant Award Period.
 Most Equipment projects will submit one final invoice when the project has been completed.
 In Operations projects, an invoice is submitted each quarter during the Grant Award Period.

 A Final Reimbursement Package is submitted when the entire project is complete and the Grantee will no longer seek reimbursement on the Grant Award.
-This Package is usually submitted just before the end of a Grant Award period, in order to close out the contract.
+This Package is usually submitted upon completion of the project.

 This form asserts that the Grantee has completed the project as approved by the Clean Vessel Act Office and will no longer seek reimbursement on the current Agreement.

 This is a copy of the log sheet that the facility will use to record daily pumpout activity.

 The sheet should include the date, gallons pumped, if the vessel is in state or out of state, and the fee collected, if any.

 Each quarter following the Final Payment Package, the facility will use this log to complete the 5 Year Quarterly Pumpout Gallon Reporting Form.

 The facility may use the Pumpout Log Sheet we have created or can create its own sheet.

 The Facility's Operational Plan of the Pumpout System